PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

       CONFIG_EXAMPLES_DISCOVER_IPADDR   - (not defined)
       CONFIG_EXAMPLES_DISCOVER_DRIPADDR - Router IP address

-    NOTE:  This configuration uses to the mconf configuration tool to control the configuration.
+    NOTE:  This configuration uses to the kconfig-mconf configuration tool to control the configuration.
 See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.

   nettest:
   -------